Skip to content

 The Readability Study

-Our 2021 study tested 20 typefaces against over 3,000 respondents and collected over 300,000 user-submitted data points sorted by disability profile.
+Our 2021 study tested 20 typefaces against over 3,000 respondents and collected more than 300,000 user-preference data points sorted by user disability profile.

-Commercially marketed “dyslexia-friendly” typefaces performed worse than everyday sans-serif typefaces in our testing.
-Simple, familiar fonts won — not the specialized fonts that have been widely recommended.
+Commercially touted “dyslexia-friendly” typefaces performed worse than several everyday sans-serif typefaces.
+Simple, familiar fonts were preferred by likely dyslexic respondents over specialized fonts that have been widely marketed as better for dyslexic readers.

 This finding directly challenged established practice in the accessibility community and has been presented at multiple conferences.